eartvit/mlasp-on-ocp/README.md

 ## Machine Learning Modelling

 As load testing data gathers we can prepare for the next stage of the MLASP process, namely the ML modelling and training part.
-A simple and straightforward way of achieving this step is making use of the [Open Data Hub](https://opendatahub.io) operator which is a blueprint architecture for machine learning workloads on Kubernetes based platforms.
-Open Data Hub is formed of several independent tools and projects.
-For the purposes of this demonstration we only need the JupyterHub component as an IDE used by ML practitioners and Data Scientists to prepare data for machine learning modelling and then build and train machine learning models.
+A simple and straightforward way of achieving this step is making use of either the [Open Data Hub](https://opendatahub.io)(ODH) operator or the [RedHat Openshift DataScience](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-data-science)(RHODS) operator which is a blueprint architecture for machine learning workloads on Kubernetes based platforms.
+Both ODH and RHODS are formed of several independent tools and projects.

+When using ODH for the purposes of this demonstration we only need the JupyterHub component as an IDE used by ML practitioners and Data Scientists to prepare data for machine learning modelling and then build and train machine learning models.

+When using RHODS we shall use DataScience workbench which consists of:
+* The Jupyter notebook controller
+* A S3 compatible storage reference (can be an actual AWS S3 bucket or a bucket provided by Red Hat OpenShift Data Foundations operator).
+* Model mesh service

+### Open Data Hub variant

 To install the Open Data Hub (ODH) operator on OpenShift, we shall use the web console.
 As a cluster admin user, navigate to the Operators > Operators Hub page and type in Open Data Hub in the search box:
 ![ocp-odh-01](images/ocp-odh-01.png)